 Gabe says that their “passion for feminism informs all other academic interests.”

 “I’ve always been interested in feminism.
 My mother and sister have always been strong female role models, and I come from the LGBTQ community.
-Studying feminism allows me to understand how specific ways I act would be seens as ‘outside the norm’ if they were stereotypically feminine.
+Studying feminism allows me to understand how specific ways I act would be seen as ‘outside the norm’ if they were stereotypically feminine.
 I was very involved in my high school’s gender and sexuality club, and I declared my women, gender, and sexualities minor within my first semester at Northeastern.
 Now, I hope to take my perspective and apply it to reform public health to serve marginalized communities.”

 Gabe’s coursework inspired not only strong relationships with professors, but also research opportunities.

-“Moral Philosophy,” taught by Dr. John Basl, was challenging and rewarding, giving him a strong “framework for thinking about what is right and what is wrong.”
+“Moral Philosophy,” taught by Dr. John Basl, was challenging and rewarding, giving them a strong “framework for thinking about what is right and what is wrong.”
 Dr. Basl then reached out to Gabe to become a research assistant for the final preparations to publish his book, The Death of the Ethic of Life. you can find Gabe featured in the acknowledgements section!